Tornado outbreak sequence of May 2019: Eldon–Jefferson City, Missouri

-At least 32 people were injured by this tornado, and one person was killed, with the fatality being a 61-year-old man who died of his injuries in the days following the tornado.
-The tornado was on the ground for 32.63 miles, reached a peak width of 1,500 yards, and had peak winds estimated at around 160 MPH.
+At least 33 people were injured by this tornado, and one person was killed, with the fatality being a 61-year-old man who died of his injuries in the days following the tornado.
+The tornado was on the ground for 32.63 miles, reached a peak width of 1,500 yards, and had peak winds estimated at 160 MPH.
 Jefferson City residents had at least 30 minutes advance warning before the tornado hit.
 The American Red Cross opened one shelter in Jefferson City and two in Eldon.
 Spokeswoman Sharon Watson says 50 people were at the Jefferson City shelter as of late morning.
 On May 27, Governor Mike Parson activated the Missouri National Guard to assist with clean up efforts.

 El Reno, Oklahoma

 At 10:28 p.m.
 CDT on May 25, a small QLCS tornado touched down just south of I-40 on the south side of El Reno, Oklahoma.
-The tornado inflicted EF0 damage to a gas facility along South Choctaw Avenue before crossing the Interstate 40.
+The tornado inflicted EF0 damage to a gas facility along South Choctaw Avenue before crossing the I-40.
 Reaching high-end EF1 intensity, the tornado struck the Diffee Ford Lincoln car dealership as it continued to the northeast.
 Multiple cars were flipped and moved at this location, and a large metal auto service building was badly damaged.
 The tornado then strengthened further, widening and intensifying to high-end EF2 strength as it tore through the Skyview Mobile Home Park.
 Multiple tied-down mobile homes were thrown and completely destroyed at this location, with large amounts of debris strewn throughout the area.
 Reaching its peak intensity, the tornado then struck the nearby Budget Value Inn motel at low-end EF3 strength.
 The second floor of the motel was almost completely destroyed, with numerous walls collapsed.
 A large metal dumpster was thrown and deposited on the second floor of the hotel, and cars in the parking lot were pushed into a pile and damaged as well.
 The tornado then weakened back to EF2 intensity as it crossed US 81, inflicting major structural damage to another car dealership, and damaging numerous cars in the sales lot.
 Power poles were snapped, and several metal light poles were bent to the ground as well.
 Weakening further to EF1 strength, the tornado narrowed and moved along a more due-easterly path, damaging trees and tearing part of the roof from a home along Southeast 27th Street.
 A few tree limbs were snapped at EF0 intensity at South Alfadale Road before the tornado lifted and dissipated.

 Two deaths were confirmed as a result of this tornado, along with 29 injuries.
 The tornado was rated low-end EF3, with a peak width of 75 yd and a path length of 2.2 mi.
 Both of the fatalities occurred at the mobile home park.
-After the tornado, parts of US Route 81 closed.
+After the tornado, parts of US 81 closed.